THE OFFICIAL OPENING OF MY POP-UP SHOP HAS NOW CHANGED TO SATURDAY THE 19TH OF JUNE 2021 AT 10AM.

 THE SPRINGS, LEEDS LENDS SPACE TO SHOWCASE FAMOUS SCULPTURES

-THE WALK OF HOPE STATUE OF CAPTAIN SIR TOM MOORE OPEN TO VIEW FROM SATURDAY 1st OF MAY
+THE WALK OF HOPE STATUE OF CAPTAIN SIR TOM MOORE OPEN TO VIEW FROM SATURDAY 1ST OF MAY.
+THE NEW OFFICIAL WILL BE SATURDAY THE 19TH OF JUNE.

 The Springs retail and leisure destination at Thorpe Park Leeds is lending a 1,600 sq ft store to showcase the work of local artistic creator Tony Clark and support charities linked to his famous sculptures.